Sensei-911/Yui/README.md

 Yui, a discord bot made with node.js and discord.js.

+## Services

+Yui is not actively serving in Discord since 29/03/2022.

 ## Self hosting the bot

 I do not support or encourage self hosting of this bot.
 The code is here for learning and transparency purposes.